alecive/alecive.github.io/_posts/2011-06-08-ANewStartBlood-GTK.md

 *ANewStartBlood* is the first attempt to port ANewStart guidelines in a dark fashion.
 As its big brother, ANewStartBlood is a complete suite for GNOME.
 It's designed to work under _Gnome-Shell, Gnome-Fallback and Unity_.
 For Unity and Gnome-Fallback mode, please read the README file inside the pack.
 There is also a Conky file to meet the theme overall guidelines.

-Other informations:
+Miscellanea:

-  * Icon Theme: [AwOken icons](http://alecive.github.io/design/2012/09/01/Awoken-icons/), colored with 20/99/99 color combination
+  * Icons: [AwOken icons](http://alecive.github.io/design/2012/09/01/Awoken-icons/), colored with 20/99/99 color combination
   * Wallpaper: [Autumn Leaf by seand00de0211](http://seand00de0211.deviantart.com/art/Autumn-leaf-251476077)
   * IDEA: [ANewStart suite](http://0.0.0.0:4000/design/2011/06/10/ANewStart-GTK/)